 But upon receiving the token you can sign the header and payload again with your secret key and compare it with the received signature to detect tampering of token or the message.

-A good place to start will be by going to this online JWT debugger at jwt.io and play around with the the token we just generated above.
+A good place to start will be by going to this and play around with the the token we just generated above.

 Hi!
 I’m @Siwalik!
 If you liked this article, follow me on twitter to know about my latest tech expeditions and side projects! 🙌